ARMmbed/mbed-os-example-tls/README.md

 * An Ethernet cable and connection to the internet.

 ## Required software
-* [mbed-cli](https://github.com/ARMmbed/mbed-cli) - to build the example program.
-To learn how to build mbed OS applications with mbed-cli, see the [user guide](https://github.com/ARMmbed/mbed-cli/blob/master/README.md)
+* [mbed CLI](https://github.com/ARMmbed/mbed-cli) - to build the example program.
+To learn how to build mbed OS applications with mbed CLI, see the [user guide](https://github.com/ARMmbed/mbed-cli/blob/master/README.md)
 * [Serial port monitor](https://developer.mbed.org/handbook/SerialPC#host-interface-and-terminal-applications).

 ## Getting started